Clarence (American TV series): Crossover

-Sexual assault allegations against Page and firing
+Sexual assault allegations against Page and firing from Cartoon Network

-In July 2014, Skyler Page was fired from Cartoon Network Studios amid allegations that he had sexually assaulted a female coworker.
+In July 2014, Skyler Page was fired from Cartoon Network Studios amid allegations that he had sexually assaulted a female coworker, Emily Partridge, (now Lyle Partridge), a former storyboard revisionist on Adventure Time.
 A Cartoon Network spokesperson confirmed that the series would continue despite his absence.
 Spencer Rothbell later became head of story and the voice of Clarence.
 Nelson Boles, who was previously the series creative director, served as series showrunner for the remainder of the first season.
 Stephen P. Neary, one of the storyboard artists for the series, took over as showrunner for the second season and onward after Boles left the series early in the second season.

+In June 2021, Page admitted that the allegations were true and issued a public apology.

 LGBT representation

 In September 2014, Spencer Rothbell, a writer, head of storywriting, and voice actor of multiple characters for Clarence, said that they had to change a scene in the episode "Neighborhood Grill", which showed two gay characters after pushback from Cartoon Network executives.
 According to Rothbell, the original scene showed the two characters kissing on the lips, noting that "originally the guy had flowers and they kissed on the mouth."
 Later he lamented that the scene in the episode is "better than nothing", adding that "maybe one day the main character can be gay and it won't be a big deal."
 Despite this step back, there were some moves forward.

-On December 4, 2014, EJ Randell and Sue Randell were introduced as Jeff's mothers in the episode "Jeff Wins".
+On December 4, 2014, EJ and Sue Randell were introduced as Jeff's mothers in the episode "Jeff Wins".